chrichaa/ls-project/README.md

 Fetch_Results(keyword,city,min_price,max_price,queue) first creates the corresponding city's url and grabs it's RSS feed.
 An empty dictionary is then created to hold the results.
 We then iterate through each xml entry (which would be a Craigslist posting) and grab its title, url, price, time of posting, and key.
 Then we add these variables to the dictionary, with a simple auto-incremented counter as the key.
 We create a tuple of (city, dictionary) and add it to the queue.'

-After we have itterated through the list of cities, and added their corresponding (city,dict) tuples to the queue, we then itterate through the queue, changing it to a dictionary.
+After we have iterated through the list of cities, and added their corresponding (city,dict) tuples to the queue, we then iterate through the queue, changing it to a dictionary.
 Schema example:
   ```
         {
             example_city : {